IdoSpringer/pathology_classifer/README.md

 Given the encoded TCR vector,
 we would like to distinguish also between pathology-categories and antigen proteins.
 (We believe it can get better results).
+The pathology categories (based on McPAS-TCR database) are:
+- Pathogens
+- Cancer
+- Autoimmune
+- Allergy
+- Other

 ## 17.6.19